 The County has an unassigned fund balance created by a combination of effective expenditure controls and higher-than-expected revenues during periods of strong economic growth from the last decade.
-This amount was \$235.4 million at the end of FY 2021.
-It is expected to be \$246.7 million in FY 2022 and \$250.1 million in FY 2023.
-In recent years, the County mitigated the combined impact of slower than normal growth of revenues due to the economic downturn and ongoing, non-discretionary expenditure needs by prudently using undesignated fund balance both to provide one-time PAYGO funding for capital projects and to address fiscal challenges.
+This amount was \$407.6 million at the end of FY 2023.
+It is expected to be \$283.7 million in FY 2024 and \$206.2 million in FY 2025.
+In recent years, County revenue growth did not maintain pace with the required contributions to the Board of Education under the State's Blueprint for Maryland's Future initiative.
+Revenues continue to lag into FY 2025 due to what is called the "post-pandemic hangover" based on the end of federal stimulus funds and capital gains which served to boost incomes and government revenues at all levels.
+The County used \$56.7 million from unassigned balance in the FY 2024 budget, though about \$15.0 million was applied to PAYGO and other onetime purposes.
+The FY 2025 budget relies on \$27.8 million in unassigned fund balance, of which \$7.8 million is for one-time purposes.
 The fiscal challenge will likely remain in the near future as the moderate revenue recovery continues to not keep up with expenditure growth driven by collective bargaining agreements, fringe benefit cost increases, unfunded State mandates, and service needs.
 The County is in the process of taking corrective fiscal actions and developing multi-year strategies to protect its fund balance and restore balance between revenues and expenditures.